 Another ease of learning this language is that it does not have a regular verb or article accompanying the nouns.
 In addition, the grammar is quite easy to use.
-We propose you a table with the point of the facilities and difficulties of this language.
+Below is a table that explains facilities and difficulties of this language.

 - The writing: quốc ngữ is a Latin transcription.
 Vietnamese was once written like Chinese.
 But now, this language is written with the Latin alphabet.
-It is the only one in Asia that uses Latin.
+It is the only language in Asia that uses Latin.
 The only difference is that we add accents or diacritics.
-With mastery of the alphabet, this should be easier.
-However, it should be noted that the Vietnamese alphabet has 29 letters, including 12 vowels.
+The Vietnamese alphabet has 29 letters, including 12 vowels.

 - Similarities with French: several words are used in Vietnamese and have their origin in the French language.
-But some are no longer used.
 Currently, there are about 100 of these words that are regularly used.
 However, pronunciation can be very different.
 Example: so co la (chocolate), pa tê (pâté), cà rốt (carrot), cà phê (coffee), op la (fried egg), bơ (butter, no “r” in Vietnamese !), ga (station), garage, ghi đông (handlebar)

-- Tones: the main barrier to learning this language is accent.
-And that is precisely the particularity, even the identity of this language.
-Therefore, special attention must be paid.
+- Tones: The main barrier to learning this language is accent.
 A mispronunciation could lead to misunderstanding.

-- Personal pronouns: do not try to guess, as there are none.
+- Personal pronouns: Do not try to guess, as there are none.
 Personal pronouns are not found in the vocabulary of this language.
 These are family words that are used instead.
 That says a lot about the ties that bind these people together.
-Here is an example: in French:
+Here is an example: in English:

 – Hi, are you all right?

 In Vietnamese (a man is talking to another younger man):